 It’s all about personal identity!

-What are the benefits of lucid dreaming in first person?
+The benefits to lucid dreaming in first person

 Lucid dreaming in first person has a host of benefits.